Icinga/ansible-playbooks/README.md

 #### Platform - Prereq - Disclaimer

-Tested platforms: CentOS 6.5 x64 - Debian Wheezy x64 - Ubuntu Trusty x64.
+Tested on: CentOS 6.5 x64 - Debian Wheezy x64 - Ubuntu Trusty x64 - Fedora 20

 This playbook is intended to be run against a fresh server!

 #### Usage: installation